Skip to main navigation Skip to search Skip to main content

 I am a Senior Fellow of AdvanceHE (HEA), a certified Quality Matters (QM) international peer-reviewer of online teaching design (USA).

-My current teaching focuses on History of Genders and Sexualities (HUMN 3048) and I hope soon to introduce innovative multi-disciplinary new curriculum in the Medical and Health Humanities.
+My teaching has focused on History of Genders and Sexualities (HUMN 3048) and I am now developing innovative multi-disciplinary new curriculum in the Medical and Health Humanities.

-I hold 5 Quality Matters (USA) certificates in AI-powered T&L design, and 3 in Indigenous teaching, HDR supervision and research ethics (2022-2025).
-I integrate AI-literacy and skills development and Indigneous methods and content into all my teaching.
+I hold 5 Quality Matters (USA) certificates in AI-powered T&L design, and 3 in Indigenous teaching, HDR supervision and research ethics (2022-2025), and integrate AI-literacy and skills development and Indigneous methods and content into all my teaching.

 Governance